 How long will my disability insurance benefits last?

-That is determined by the policy or plan.
-Most policies or plans provide that a claimant will be paid until age 65 or their normal Social Security retirement age, but benefits can be terminated at any time.
-That’s why it’s so important to have access to an ERISA attorney, even while you’re receiving benefits, in order to advise you about your rights and the steps you should take to remain on claim.
+That is determined by the policy or plan, but most policies or plans provide that a claimant will be paid until age 65 or their normal Social Security retirement age.
+However, benefits can be terminated at any time.
+That is why it’s so important to have access to an ERISA attorney even while you’re receiving benefits.
+A seasoned lawyer can advise you about your rights and the steps you should take to remain on claim.

 What are the best ways to protect against denial of benefits?

 To protect yourself from the denial of benefits:

 - See your doctor regularly and follow his or her advice

 - Do not actively engage in work, whether for free or for pay